What are food and its family?

 The 7 nutrients needed by our body is classified into 2 parts

 Macronutrients in sustainable eating- The chemical compounds that humans consume in the largest quantities and provide bulk energy are classified as carbohydrates, proteins, and fats.
-Water and fiber must be also consumed in large quantities.
+Water and fibre must be also consumed in large quantities.
 They are the energy source.

 Micronutrients in sustainable eating– Minerals and Vitamins support metabolism.
 Metabolism is the whole range of biochemical processes that occur within a living organism.
 Metabolism consists of anabolism (the buildup of substances) and catabolism (the breakdown of substances).
 The term metabolism is commonly used to refer specifically to the breakdown of food and its transformation into energy.